Whitley K8996 at Catterick airfield.

 Sgt Albert Harris had jointly shared in the destruction of the first enemy Heinkel HeIII of the War, off Whitby the day before his death.

-Reginald Luckman was received his commission to the rank of Acting P/O on probation with effect from 18th May 1937, and was graded as P/O on 15th May 1938.
-He married in the Rochford area of Essex in 1939.
+Reginald Luckman was born at Capetown, South Africa.
+He received a commission to the rank of Acting P/O on probation with effect from 18th May 1937, and was graded as P/O on 15th May 1938.
+He married in the Rochford area of Essex in 1939 and left a baby son.

 Of the two men who rescued Cpl Jenkinson one of these; Sgt Traynor OBE, was to be killed in France with his unit on 29th / 30th May 1940, he was from Stockton on Tees and is buried at Malo-les-Bains Communal Cemetery, France.
 He was thirty six years old.